thinkinglabs/thinkinglabs.github.io/_posts/2021-04-06-five-years-of-public-speaking.md

 2015 was also the year I decided to focus on advising organisations in the adoption of Continuous Delivery.
 Later, I extended this to Continuous Integration.
-It appears there is still plenty of work to do in that area.
+It appears there is still plenty of work to be done in that area.
 Therefore, it was clear I had to attend the next PIPELINE Conference.

 And also, I wanted to submit something to PIPELINE Conference.
 But I could not